IgniteUI/igniteui-docfx/en/components/time-picker.md

 <div class="divider--half"></div>

 ### Binding
-The time picker can be bound to either a Date object or time-only string value in `ISO 8601` format by setting the [`value`]({environment:angularApiUrl}/classes/igxtimepickercomponent.html#value) property or `ngModel`.
+The Time Picker in Angular can be bound to either a Date object or time-only string value in `ISO 8601` format by setting the [`value`]({environment:angularApiUrl}/classes/igxtimepickercomponent.html#value) property or `ngModel`.

 First create a time string in `ISO 8601` format: